tgroth58/Team6_UBAIM_Solution/README.md

 Out of 1215 females, the majority of the tumors were from the breast upper outer quadrant primary site(300 [24.69%]), infiltrating duct carcinoma(535 [44%]), grade II: moderately differentiated, intermediate differentiated (522 [43%]), and stage 1 (737 [60%]).

 #### Validation-Strategies
-Refer to Train and Test Data Pre-processing, Training/Validation Split subtitles in the [Google Collab notebook](https://colab.research.google.com/drive/1GFtlNPVoSZ1RHcb2DvUzaLY8mEgdqeAV?usp=sharing) for more detail.
+After the Train and Test Data was pre-processing.
+The training data was split into train and validation set.
+The test data was kept aside for evaluation of the models.

--Train and Test Data Pre-processing -Training/Validation Split
+RandomizedCV was used

 #### Model-Training_and_Tuning
 Refer to Logistic Regression and XGBoost subtitles in the [Google Collab notebook](https://colab.research.google.com/drive/1GFtlNPVoSZ1RHcb2DvUzaLY8mEgdqeAV?usp=sharing) for more detail.